 The first thing you need to do is work out what time you want to run for the half marathon and find out how fast that is per mile, and then per 400m.
 Let's say you want to run 90 minutes for the half marathon.
 This would mean you would need to run every mile at about 6:42 and that would be a 400m pace of 103 seconds.

-In training for a half marathon I would say that the shortest distance you need to run is 400m and there would need to be a lot of them off a certain amount of recovery time.
+In training for a half marathon, the shortest distance you need to run is 400m and there would need to be a lot of them off a certain amount of recovery time.
 A session I have done before is 12 x 400m with a minute rest between each one.
 You should start off running each 400m at the pace at which you want to run your half marathon and as you get through them (if you can) speed up the reps.
 This means that you are getting the legs used to running at a pace, albeit for a short distance, that you want to run your half marathon at.
 You can tweak the session depending on how you find it; you can extend the recovery slightly, run each rep slightly quicker, or if you're feeling REALLY fit you can shorten the recovery to 45 seconds!

 The fitter you get the longer the distances you'll be able to run at a slightly quicker pace.
 A session you should look to aim towards is 6-8 x 1 mile with 2 minutes recovery and doing each of the mile reps quicker than 6:52 per mile.
 The more training you do at this pace the better you will get, and you'll start to feel the sessions become easier, and that is when you'll need to adjust the times/recovery.
 Remember as well that all this 'speed' training will get you running quicker, but when it comes to the marathon you'll need the strength as well to keep going, so don't neglect your long runs!
 Remember you can't train for every event under the sun and this is why it is likely you won't run a 5km PB in the build up to a marathon.